Categories

 Whenever I have this conversation, the question I always end up asking again and again is simply “for what?

 The technology is genuinely impressive and the stuff of sci-fi.
-But what exactly are we getting in return for the costs?

 • Accelerated climate change (links above).